zachpino/comm-workshop-s18/week06/events.md

 Pretty cool, huh?

-The `d` in this case will refer to the data attached to any element that was created by d3 and has data bound to it.
+The `d` in this case will refer to the data attached to an element that was created by d3, created inside of a `.data().enter()` creation loop.

 -----